Become an organizer

 About our Telegram bot

 This year we have developed a Telegram bot that can help you participate in the campaign and answer your questions!
 You can use it yourself, or you can send it to your family and friends who share our values.
-You can find details about the forms of participation in the 2024 action there, request names to be read, fill out the organizer’s form, ask us any questions you have, or share videos and photos of your event with us.
+You can find details about the forms of participation in the 2024 action there, fill out the organizer’s form, ask us any questions you have, or share videos and photos of your event with us.

 LINK TO THE BOT